mindee/mindee-api-dotnet/README.md

 MindeeClient mindeeClient = new MindeeClient(apiKey);

-// load an input source
+// Load an input source as a path string
-var inputSource = new LocalInputSource(filePath));
-//
-// alternate input sources ...
-// var inputSource = new LocalInputSource(IO.Stream fileStream, string filename)
-// var inputSource = new LocalInputSource(IO.FileInfo fileinfo)
+// Other input types can be used, as mentioned in the docs var inputSource = new LocalInputSource(filePath);
-//
-// etc, check the docs ;-)

 // Set the endpoint configuration
 CustomEndpoint myEndpoint = new CustomEndpoint(